 type: bug: something that is not working or incorrect in the repository.

-type: task: an action to take that is not well-categorized by enhancement/bug.
+type: task: an action to take.

 In addition, other repositories may use repository-specific types, with the caveat that all issues must still only have one

 Issue impact is used to signal how much of an impact resolving an issue will have.
 The meaning of this depends on the issue type (e.g., enhancement, bug, etc), but our general guidelines are the following:

 The impact should be proportional to a combination of:

 The number of users that will be impacted by an issue’s resolution,